tmenguy/ha-solcast-solar/README.md

 [<img src="https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/solar_production.png">](https://github.com/BJReplay/ha-solcast-solar/blob/main/.github/SCREENSHOTS/solar_production.png)

-The integration is not currently in the HACS database, but this is planned.
-[This PR](https://github.com/hacs/default/pull/2535) is awaiting merge.
-It must be installed using a custom repository, which is a straightforward process, and detailed instructions are provided.
+The integration has just been included in the HACS database.
+It can also be installed using a custom repository, which is a straightforward process, and detailed instructions are provided.

+The readme will be updated in due course with HACS installation instructions.

 > [!NOTE]
 >